axelarnetwork/webdocs/docs/roles/dev/hackathon.md

 - Set up the [Axelar local test environment](local.md)
 - Use the [AxelarJS SDK](sdk.md)

-## Hacknet

-Axelar has set up a special new "hacknet" network (different form testnet/mainnet).

-Axelar hacknet RPC endpoint: https://hackathon-nodes.devnet.axelar.dev/

-Need Axelar-hacknet-wrapped AXL or UST test tokens?
-Reach out to an Axelar team member in person at the event or on discord (link below).

 ## Tech support

 Join the [Axelar discord](https://discord.gg/aRZ3Ra6f7D) and visit the [developers channel](https://discord.com/channels/770814806105128977/955655587260170272).